dominuszagare/dominuszagare-knowledge-base/docs/Minecrfat/create_server.md

 ## Plugins and datapacks

-[Plugins](https://www.curseforge.com/minecraft/bukkit-plugins) and [datapacks](https://www.planetminecraft.com/data-packs/) can help augment the game on the server without the user having to do anything.
-They can completely change how the game plays or provide tools for admins to manage the server.
+[Plugins](https://www.curseforge.com/minecraft/bukkit-plugins) and [datapacks](https://www.planetminecraft.com/data-packs/) can help augment the game on the server without the user having to install anything on their end.
+They enable us to completely change how the game plays or provide tools for admins to manage the server.

-Datapacks can also be used to enrich singleplayer experiences.

-here are some other useful links:
+Datapacks can also be used to enrich singleplayer experiences. here are some other useful links:
 - [VanillaTweaks](https://vanillatweaks.net/picker/datapacks/)